 Throughout the UK different approaches are taken in the provision of academic training in Foundation Programmes and this is also the case in Scotland, where there are a wide range of opportunities available across the different regions.
 The focus on developing clinical skills means that NHS Education for Scotland (NES) does not support funded study leave during F1 and there is no study leave budget.
 There is more time available for academic development during F2 in Scotland and this differs across the regions.

 Trainees will be allocated to the specialised programme and associated rotations after national application, longlisting, shortlisting and interview.

-Each of the Programmes starts with a generic clinical F1 year which allows for newly qualified doctors to gain experience in a range of clinical posts, with the F2 year focusing upon academic elements alongside additional clinical experience.
+Each of the programmes start with a generic clinical F1 year which allows for newly qualified doctors to gain experience in a range of clinical posts, with the F2 year focusing upon academic elements alongside additional clinical experience.

-Further information on the specialised programmes offered in each region, as well as information on the recruitment process and offer cascade timetable, can be found by following the links on the left-hand menu.
+Further information on the specialised programmes offered in each region, the recruitment process and timetable, can be found by following the links on the left-hand menu.

 The Compendium of Academic Competencies can be found here.